-So far, almost 100 people have taken part in Active Lives After Stroke, doing activities such as badminton, chair-based exercise, surfing, circuit training, table tennis, and strength and balance exercise.
-We have seen the project making a big difference so far with people becoming more active, confident, motivated and able to manage their daily activities better.
+Over the course of the project, 170 participants took part in Active Lives After Stroke, doing activities such as badminton, chair-based exercise, surfing, circuit training, table tennis, and strength and balance exercise.
+We saw that the project made a big difference to people becoming more active, confident, motivated and able to manage their daily activities better.

 The learning from Active Lives After Stroke, and the other funded projects across the Richmond Group, will help Sport England provide further opportunities in the future to support people affected by stroke and other long-term conditions.

 (Click the + sign below to read more about Peter, a stroke survivor that took part)

 Peter had a stroke while in the hospital after a heart attack in October 2018.
 The stroke left him with a weakness on his left.
 Peter has since had a second stroke and sepsis in September 2019, which left Peter with problems swallowing and some speech problems due to his throat being affected by his stroke.

 “I was invited by Sonya, a Stroke Association support coordinator, to attend the Active Lives After Stroke sessions when I was at the gym for physio.
 I really enjoyed being in a group.
 I like doing new things and keeping busy so this seemed a great way to meet people, other stroke survivors, and try new activities while having some fun and being active.
 “Attending the sessions has improved my quality of life, as it gives me something to look forward to each week.